DivyamOza/ShoppingApp-Demo/README.md

-# Assessment-Demo
+# ShoppingApp-Demo

-Assessment Demo is an application that has MVVM Architecture, Room Database, and DataBinding.
+ShoppingApp Demo is an application that has MVVM Architecture, Room Database, and DataBinding.

 ## Features